 This document explains how to run the Workforce Access Client Diagnostics Tool, including the various switches used to get different results, on a Windows 10 operating system.
 The Diagnostics Tool is a standalone application included in the HYPR Workforce Access Client

 .msi client installation version 6.17 and higher.

 The Diagnostics Tool can be launched either by double-clicking the HYPR logo on the Workforce Access Client dialog (the logo location varies by version) or by issuing commands at a command-line prompt.

-To start the UI version, double-click the logo.
+To start the UI version, double-click the logo at top left.
 You are prompted to confirm running the tests:

 Click Yes to run the tests.

 If the logged in user is not an administrator, run CMD as an administrator to use the Diagnostics Tool.